[Solved] VSCode Auto Replace Single Quotes with Double Quotes

 1 Click on File > Preferences > Settings

-3 Click Prettier from the list and then at the right side make the following change.
+3 Click Prettier from the list and then on the right side make the following change.

 Also Read: How do I restore the default visual studio code settings?